mrncstt/Statistical_Learning/Chpt 5 - Resampling Methods/readme.md

 To carry out this implementation on a data set with n data points, how many bootstrap data sets would we need to average over?

 **n^n**

+## 5.5 Review Questions

+5.5.Q 1
+If we have n data points, what is the probability that a given data point does not appear in a bootstrap sample?

+**(1-1/n)^n**